Arts & Sciences College of Arts & Sciences

 3

 The University of Nebraska–Lincoln and the College of Arts and Sciences place great value on academic exposure and proficiency in a second language.
-The University of Nebraska–Lincoln entrance requirement of two years of the same world language or the College’s language distribution requirement (CDR: Language) will rarely be waived and only with relevant documentation.
-The following are the options and procedures for documentation.
+The University of Nebraska–Lincoln entrance requirement is two years of the same world language, and the College’s language distribution requirement (CDR: Language) is proficiency through 4 levels (either years in High School, or semesters in College) of the same world language.
+This requirement will rarely be waived and only with relevant documentation.
+The following are the options and procedures for documentation:

-For the College of Arts and Sciences College Distribution Requirement - Language, for students who have no admission entrance deficiency in language, the Department of Modern Languages and Literatures or the Department of Classics and Religious Studies can oversee a test at the 202 level for any language taught in those departments (Arabic, Chinese, Czech, French, German, Greek, Japanese, Latin, Russian, or Spanish.)
+• Proficiency Examination - If no transcript documentation is available, students who are fluent or native speakers in a language taught at UNL may request that the Department of Modern Languages and Literatures or the Department of Classics and Religious Studies oversee a test at the 202 level for any language taught in those departments (Arabic, Chinese, Czech, French, German, Greek, Japanese, Latin, Russian, or Spanish.)
 Report of the results will be made to the Academic and Career Advising Center for consideration of a waiver of CDR: Language.
+Note: Students who are fluent or native speakers of a language not taught at UNL may visit with their academic advisor regarding possible alternative proficiency testing options.

 All undergraduates in the College of Arts and Sciences must complete an Experiential Learning (EL) designated course.
 This may include 0-credit courses designed to document co-curricular activities recognized as Experiential Learning.